 ISASS published a policy statement on minimally invasive sacroiliac joint fusion, with criteria for determining a patient's eligibility regarding minimally invasive SI joint fusion.
 Several limitations of their recommendations include, but are not limited to: the literature review method, lack of formal assessment of the quality of the evidence, and no clear link between the recommendations for fusion with supporting evidence.^{8,21}

 North American Spine Society (NASS)

-NASS recommends percutaneous sacroiliac joint (SIJ) fusion for the treatment of sacroiliac joint pain for patients with low back/buttock pain who meet specific criteria.9 included for informational purposes only.
-Codes referenced in this clinical policy are for informational purposes only.
-Inclusion or exclusion of any codes does not guarantee coverage.
-Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.
+NASS recommends percutaneous sacroiliac joint (SIJ) fusion for the treatment of sacroiliac joint pain for patients with low back/buttock pain who meet specific criteria.
+9

 Coding Implications